RoboticsatUCD/MateROV/test/jsservo/README.md

 src/jscommander.c
 -----------------
-This is code adapted from Vojtech Pavlik's [joyutils](http://atrey.karlin.mff.cuni.cz/~vojtech/joystick/), which is included in the tree.
+This is code adapted from Vojtech Pavlik's [joyutils](https://github.com/RoboticsatUCD/MateROV/tree/master/test/joystick-2.2.15) program jstest.
-Its one required argument is the joystick device file, normally located in `/dev/input`.
+Its one required argument is the joystick device file, normally located in `/dev/input/`.
 It simply outputs commands on `stdout` based on a linear map of the left joystick's two axes.
 Simply use gcc to compile on any Linux system.